-As of March 31, 2020, the Company had an accumulated deficit of \$44.4 million.
-With the net proceeds raised upon the close of its initial public offering, or IPO, in September 2017, a private placement in August 2018, and two secondary public offerings in October 2018 and June 2019, the Company believes that its cash, cash equivalents and short-term investments of approximately \$186.7 million as of March 31, 2020 will be sufficient to allow the Company to fund its operations for at least 12 months from the filing date of this Form 10-Q. As the Company continues to incur losses, a transition to profitability is dependent upon the successful development, approval and commercialization of its product candidates and the achievement of a level of revenues adequate to support the Company's cost structure.
+As of June 30, 2020, the Company had an accumulated deficit of \$51.2 million.
+With the net proceeds raised from its public and private securities offerings, including the public offering completed in May 2020, the Company believes that its cash, cash equivalents and short-term investments of approximately \$297.2 million as of June 30, 2020 will be sufficient to allow the Company to fund its operations for at least 12 months from the filing date of this Form 10-Q. As the Company continues to incur losses, a transition to profitability is dependent upon the successful development, approval and commercialization of its product candidates and the achievement of a level of revenues adequate to support the Company's cost structure.
 The Company may never achieve profitability, and unless and until it does, the Company will continue to need to raise additional capital.
 Management intends to fund future operations through the sale of equity and debt financings and may also seek additional capital through arrangements with strategic partners.
 There can be no assurances that additional funding will be available on terms acceptable to the Company, if at all.
 In addition, the COVID-19 pandemic may negatively impact our operations, including possible effects on its financial condition, ability to access the capital markets on attractive terms or at all, liquidity, operations, suppliers, industry, and workforce.
 The Company will continue to evaluate the impact that these events could have on the operations, financial position, and the results of operations and cash flows during fiscal year 2020 and beyond.